 We want to understand where each parameter matters the most, so we can determine their values as independently as possible.
-One could think of this as "diagonalizing" the problem by choosing to look at voltage scan points that depend more strongly on one parameter than any other.
+One could think of this as "diagonalizing" the problem by choosing voltage scan points that depend more strongly on one parameter than any other.
 This is best accomplished by using data taken in a wide variety of beam conditions.
-Figure 1 shows the strongest parameter for a few different conditions, as a function of retarding voltage and collector number, color coded according to legend on the top left.
-Specifically, the colors indicate the parameter for which a small fractional variation will have the largest effect on the simulated voltage scan.
-For example, the RFA signal for a 20 bunch train of electrons at high bunch current (Fig. 1(c)) depends strongly on the
+Figure 1 shows the strongest parameter for a few different beam conditions, as a function of retarding voltage and collector number, color coded according to legend on the top left.
+In other words, the colors indicate the parameter for which a small fractional variation will have the largest effect on the simulated voltage scan.
+For example, the RFA signal for a 20 bunch train of electrons at high bunch current (Fig. 1(c)) depends strongly on the "true secondary" yield, while for 9 widely spaced bunches of positrons (Fig. 1(d)) the quantum efficiency and photoelectron energy distribution are the most important parameters.
+Note that for this analysis, primary electron yield parameters were allowed to be different for electron and positron beams, to help compensate for uncertainties in the local photon flux, as well as the fact that the energy of the incident photons can be different for the two species.